haddocking/haddock3/docs/integration_tests.md

 # Running integration tests manually

-Meanwhile we implemented automate integration tests, you can run them manually using our helper scripts.
+The integration tests ensure HADDOCK3 workflows work properly by performing short docking simulations on benchmark systems.
+With these tests, we evaluate if the final scoring values in the developing branch are equal to those obtained in the `main` branch.

-The integration tests ensure HADDOCK3 workflows are working properly.
+You can run the integration tests manually using our helper scripts and following the guidelines here.

 You should run the integration tests every time you propose a new pull request.